ccwang002/2015Talk-DeepLearn-CNN/README.md

 ## Slides and Source Code

+**Nearly everything is originally from Stanford CS231n under MIT License**.
+Especially I didn't make most of the slide content, they are from excellent talks / papers / study notes and I carefully cite their works.

-Originally shared by Stanford CS231n using MIT License.
-I modified them to be PEP8-compliant and Py3k-compatible and also make them shorter to fit in a one-hour talk.
+I modified all code to be PEP8 compliant and Py3k compatible.
+In addition, most of the practices are shorter to fit in an one-hour talk.

 ## Setup the Envorinment

 ### Root Python version

 Recommend to use [miniconda3] or Anaconda3 (they are same in essence).
 This should work on Windows, Linux, and OSX.

 I target for Python 3.4+ but should be fine on Pyhton 3.3. **Never ask me how to run on Python 2.7.** ...okay, the original source runs on Python 2.7 and I simply change some library import path and classic 2vs3 difference.